 The experiment is performed in VTM-6.0 with common test conditions defined in JVET-N1010.
 ALF SIMD was turned off in the test.
+Running time for Class A1 and A2 are not reliable, since different clusters are used for anchor and test.